Lincolnshire Chief Constable Neil Rhodes suspension probe

 - 10 May 2013

 - From the section Lincolnshire

 The decision to suspend a chief constable by a newly elected police and crime commissioner (PCC) will be investigated by a special group.

 Lincolnshire's PCC Alan Hardwick suspended temporary Chief Constable Neil Rhodes, but he returned to work after a successful judicial appeal.

 Now the county's police and crime panel has established a special task group to look into the recent events.

 Chairman Chris Cook said he hoped to prevent a repeat of the circumstances.

-"This work will be thorough and we will be asking challenging questions before reporting back to the Lincolnshire Police and Crime Panel later in the year," he added.'Not a toothless tiger'
+"This work will be thorough and we will be asking challenging questions before reporting back to the Lincolnshire Police and Crime Panel later in the year," he added.

 The panel is made up of 10 councillors representing the county's district and borough councils, with two independent co-opted members.